How do you choose the best sunglasses for your face shape? If you've searched for answers but are still confused, this sunglasses guide is for you.

 For example, I have relatively round features, and I look best in angular frames.

-Cee Lo Green is another example of a someone with very round features, which is why he looks great in sunglasses that have hard angles.
+Cee Lo Green is an example of a someone with very round features, which is why he looks great in sunglasses that have hard angles.

-On the other end of the spectrum, you have guys like Daniel Radcliffe, who have square jaw lines and sharp features.
+On the other end of the spectrum, you have guys like Brad Pitt who have square jaw lines and sharp features.

 They look great in round frames:

-It's not that Radcliffe can't pull off more angular frames.
-It's that he can pull off circular frames in a way that people with softer features cannot.
+It’s not that Brad Pitt can’t pull off more angular frames.
+It’s that he can pull off circular frames in a way that people with softer features cannot.

 One classic sunglasses style has withstood the test of time for good reason – the Wayfarer.